 Text vs Visual

-Regular programming languages are text-based, while visual programming languages are graphical-based and made up of icons and symbols.
+Regular programming languages are text-based, while visual programming platforms are graphical-based and made up of icons, symbols, and logical blocks.
 The graphical components of a visual programming platform resemble a flowchart diagram in its layout, which is different from text-based programming languages.
-Because of this layout, visual programming languages - VPL such as Scratch, are more readable than their original programming language counterparts, such as Java or Kotlin.
+Because of this layout, VPL such as Scratch, are more readable than their original programming language counterparts, such as Java or Kotlin.

-Visual programming platforms are bulkier and heavier in size because they are graphics-based, while regular programming languages have a cleaner, more streamlined functionality as they are mostly text-based.
-As a result, regular programs take up less memory on a computer than this low-code or no-code visual programming languages.
+Visual programming tools are bulkier and heavier in size because they are graphics-based, while regular programming languages have a cleaner, more streamlined functionality as they are mostly text-based.
+As a result, regular programs take up less memory on a computer than this low-code or no-code.

 Simple & Easy